 Ndamukong Suh - Suh becomes the face of the Lions defense, which is head coach Jim Schwartz's pet project.
 Schwartz had success with Albert Haynesworth in Tennessee, and chances are he will have success with Suh in Detroit.

-- Best is expected to be the Lions playmaker in 2010, similar to what Chris Johnson was for the Titans as a rookie.
-As Gregg Rosenthal put it, "He's the player people thought Reggie Bush
+Jahvid Best - Best is expected to be the Lions playmaker in 2010, similar to what Chris Johnson was for the Titans as a rookie.
+As Gregg Rosenthal put it, "He's the player people thought Reggie Bush would be."

 Brandon LaFell - It won't be hard for LaFell to overtake Dwayne Jarrett as the Panthers complement to Steve Smith.
 LaFell has great size, and was a productive receiver at LSU, where he caught passes in college.